chtsai0105/smk_profile-slurm/README.md

 ## Snakemake profile for stajichlab partition@UCR hpcc

 This profile is adapted from this [Cookiecutter template](https://github.com/Snakemake-Profiles/slurm).
 In order to submit the snakemake jobs to slurm, you have to create a profile first.
-This profile have been tuned to use stajichlab partition@UCR hpcc, so please make sure properly modify it as your need.
+This profile have been tuned to use batch partition@UCR hpcc, so please make sure properly modifying it as your need.

 ## Install the profile
-The eaisest way to use this profile is simply clone this repo to the same folder of your snakefile.
+The easiest way to use this profile is simply clone this repo to the same folder of your snakefile.

 If you plan to use it in several different snakemake projects.
 You can clone this repo to your snakemake config directory.
 (By default is $HOME/.config/snakemake)